jsteenkamp/ui-engineering-questions/README.md

 - When would you use $apply and $destroy (Angular)
 - Why use directives?
 (Angular) Link Fn vs Controller?
 Isolate scope?
 - Why do companies like Google, Facebook, Netflix release their technology as OSS?
+- React is fast - discuss
+- 2-way data binding is great - discuss

 ## APIs